 Renewable Energy vs Non-Renewable Energy (Fossil Fuels)

-Of the many environmental and public health risks associated with the fossil fuels, the most serious one is the global warming case, which is quite irreversible in nature.
-Combustion of the fossil fuels led to the rise in the average temperature of Earth by 1 degree Fahrenheit (1°F) in the 20th century.
+Of the many environmental and public health risks associated with fossil fuels, the most serious one is the global warming case, which is quite irreversible in nature.
+The combustion of fossil fuels led to the rise in the average temperature of Earth by 1 degree Fahrenheit (1°F) in the 20th century.

 Job Prospects in the Renewable Energy Sector

 According to the latest report from the International Renewable Energy Agency (IRENA), the number of people employed in the renewable energy sector across the globe could rise to 24 million by 2030.
-According to forecasts, the global investment will reach USD $1.3 trillion per year in 2030.
-The report also stated that the renewables will add about $19 trillion to the global economy, and will create about 6 million jobs by 2050.
-According to World Economic Forum, the Advanced Energy vertical is a $1.4 trillion global industry, almost twice the size of the global airline industry, and nearly equal to worldwide apparel revenue.
+According to forecasts, the global investment will reach USD $1.5 trillion per year in 2030.
+The report also stated that renewables will add about $20 trillion to the global economy, and will create about 6 million jobs by 2050.
+According to World Economic Forum, the Advanced Energy vertical is $1.5 trillion global industry, almost twice the size of the global airline industry, and nearly equal to worldwide apparel revenue.

 The majority of the renewable energy jobs are available in China, India, Japan, Brazil, the U.S., and Germany.
 In fact, 62% of all renewable energy jobs are based in Asia, as installation and manufacturing continue to shift to the region.
-Among the clean energy sectors, solar photovoltaic (PV) was the largest employer in 2016, employing 3.1 million people – a 12% increase compared to 2015.
-Liquid biofuels (1.7 million jobs), solid biomass (0.7 million) and biogas (0.3 million) were also major employers, as reported by IRENA.
+Among the clean energy sectors, solar photovoltaic (PV) was the largest employer in 2019, employing 3.1 million people – a 12% increase compared to 2017.
+Liquid biofuels (1.7 million jobs), solid biomass (0.7 million), and biogas (0.3 million) were also major employers, as reported by IRENA.